AshishA26/AshishA26/README.md

-### Hello there 👋
+### Hello everyone! 👋
-I am a developer interested in arduino, machine learning, android, and python.
+I am a developer interested in many different things such as arduino, python, android, C, and Unreal Engine.

+Languages:
+- HTML, CSS, JavaScript, Kotlin, C, C++, Python, Scratch, Java

+Computer skills:
+- Google Apps, Office 365, Maya, Unreal Engine, Adobe (Photoshop, After Effects, Illustrator), MPLAB, Arduino, Processing, TinkerCAD

 Checkout the repositories and pins to see more about what I do!